 - The building must be income-producing or non-profit.
 For example, it may be used as a hotel, for commercial offices, for commercial, industrial, or agricultural purposes, or for rental housing, or any official non-profit use such as a church, museum, or arts center.
 Owner-occupied residential properties and municipal offices are not eligible for the credit.

-- The cost of rehabilitation project or scope of work must meet the minimum cost threshold for qualified rehabilitation expenditures that must exceed $5,000.
+- The cost of the rehabilitation project or scope of work must meet the minimum cost threshold of $5,000 for qualified rehabilitation expenditures.
 An owner may receive the state tax credits in successive applications for any fiscal year after 2014 if the cost threshold and other program requirements are met.
 (This differs from the federal program’s requirement for a substantial rehabilitation).

 - Most rehabilitation costs are eligible for the credit, such as structural work, building repairs, electrical, plumbing, heating and air conditioning, roof work, and painting.
 Architectural and engineering fees, site survey fees, legal expenses, development fees, and other construction-related costs are also qualified expenditures if such costs are reasonable and added to the property basis.
 Some costs are not eligible for the credit, such as property acquisition, new additions, furniture, parking lots, sidewalks, and landscaping.